Best 360mm AIO?

 |Aigo AT360 CPU Cooler

 |397 x 120 x 27mm

 The specifications on the Aigostore were ambiguous, so we resorted to what was listed on the packing box.

 Before moving on to the main section, let’s briefly see what accessories are provided:

-Aigo has provided a dedicated A-RGB controller.
-There is also a 3-way PWM splitter cable.
-We will cover this controller later in this article.
+Aigo has provided a dedicated A-RGB controller, which we will be covering later in this article.